Configuring CC Attack Protection Rules to Defend Against CC Attacks

 Prerequisites

-- If you use a dedicated WAF instance, ensure that it has been upgraded to the latest version.
+- If you use a dedicated WAF instance, make sure it has been upgraded to the latest version.
 For details, see Managing Dedicated WAF Engines.

 Constraints